emacsmirror/zpresent/README.md

 ### Basics

 The zpresent input file is an org-mode file.
 Each top-level headline (that is, a line beginning with a single asterisk) is the start of a new slide.
 The title for that slide is the headline.
 Each nested item under that headline is a new row in the slide.
+Headlines with a tag `:slide:` will be the last item in a slide, before the next headlines continue that slide.
+The last headline under a top-level headline is always treated as though it has a `:slide:` tag; it's optional.

 To present an org file, open that file, then run `#'zpresent`.